MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 ### Client-side latency

-To reduce the roundtrip latency associated with making requests from your client to Materialize, make your requests as physically close to your Materialize region as possible.
-E.g. if you use the AWS us-east-1 region for Materialize, ideally your client server would also be running in AWS us-east-1.
-The closer geographically to the region, the lesser the network latency.
+To minimize the roundtrip latency associated with making requests from your client to Materialize, make your requests as physically close to your Materialize region as possible.
+For example, if you use the AWS `us-east-1` region for Materialize, your client server would ideally also be running in AWS `us-east-1`.

 ### Debugging expensive dataflows and operators